savac/torchmil/README.md

 ## Description

-This repo contains the implementation of a model for Multi-Instance Logistic Regression in PyTorch.
+This repo contains the implementation of Multi-Instance Logistic Regression in PyTorch.

 ## Usage